falconrr/LING-L545/03_Disambiguation/RestrepoTagger03.md

 #### 3. Improve perceptron tagger

 Following the instructions for this exercise, a [Spanish](https://github.com/UniversalDependencies/UD_Spanish-GSD) dataset was obtained from the Universal Dependencies project github repository.
-The UDPipe tagger was trained with the `es_gsd-ud-train.conllu` file and the tagger was run with the `pt_gsd-ud-test.conllu` data.
+The UDPipe tagger was trained with the `es_gsd-ud-train.conllu` file and the tagger was run with the `es_gsd-ud-test.conllu` data.
 Finally, the tagger was evaluated using the [CoNLL-2017 evaluation script] (http://universaldependencies.org/conll17/eval.zip).
 Table 3 shows the results of the test:

 |Metrics    | Precision |    Recall |  F1 Score | AligndAcc |
 |-----------|-----------|-----------|-----------|-----------|